dashbitco/broadway/README.md

 # Broadway

 Build concurrent and multi-stage data ingestion and data processing pipelines with Elixir.
+It allows developers to consume data efficiently from different sources, such as Amazon SQS, RabbitMQ, and others.

 Documentation can be found at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).

 ## Built-in features

-Broadway takes the burden of defining concurrent GenStage topologies and provide a simple configuration API that defines concurrent producers, concurrent processing, batch handling, and more, leading to both time and cost efficient ingestion and processing of data.
+Broadway takes the burden of defining concurrent GenStage topologies and provide a simple configuration API that automatically defines concurrent producers, concurrent processing, batch handling, and more, leading to both time and cost efficient ingestion and processing of data.

   * Back-pressure
   * Batching
   * Fault tolerance through restarts
-  * Clean shutdown
+  * Graceful shutdown
   * Rate-limiting (TODO)
   * Partitioning (TODO)
   * Statistics/Metrics (TODO)